 On December 24, 1954, while my mother was preparing Christmas Eve dinner, I was born.
-At home, my parents always had a deep love and respect for our country, my brothers and I grew up along with these feelings.
-My first memories take me back to Finca La Lucha, which my father arrived in 1927; since then, this property has been part of Figueres history.
+At home, my parents always had a deep love and respect for family and for our country.
+My brothers and I grew up in this environment.
+My first memories take me back to Finca La Lucha, which my father established in 1927 as an agroindustrial complex.
+Since then, this property has been part of the Figueres history.

 Our life on the farm was simple and pleasant.
-During my first years of life my father was Costa Rica's President, and at home, while we were playing, Doña Karen and Don Pepe dedicated themselves to state affairs.
-In La Lucha I began my formal studies at the farm school, Cecilia Orlich Figueres, named to remember a cousin sister who had died years ago.
+During my first years my father was elected President of Costa Rica.
+At home, my mother and father dedicated themselves to the family and to state affairs.
+In La Lucha I began my formal studies at the farm school, Cecilia Orlich Figueres, named in the memory of a cousin who perish in an accident.

-My classmates were the sons and daughters of those who worked in the agro-industrial development that my father had established in La Lucha over time.
-The football field was in front of the school, that became my favorite sport, which I would resume years later at West Point Military Academy.
-I also remember many afternoons after school playing tops and marbles with my friends, yes, the weekends were dedicated to crocket, which my father liked so much.
+My classmates were the sons and daughters of those who worked in the agroindustrial complex that my father had established in La Lucha over time.
+The football field was in front of the school.
+We played intensely which I would resume years later on the soccer team of the West Point Military Academy.
+I also remember many afternoons after school playing tops and marbles with my friends.
+The weekends were dedicated to crocket, which my father liked so much.

-The first signs that show me that Don Pepe and Doña Karen fulfilled other obligations, besides parenting came to us in La Lucha, as different national and international political figures visited our house.
-In one of the house basements, an amateur radio station, TI2IG, operated by my father in which he communicated with the region revolutionary movements and conspired to overthrow current dictatorships, such as Pérez Jiménez (Venezuela), Batista (Cuba ), Trujillo (Dominican Republic) and Somoza (Nicaragua).
+Diverse national and international political figures frequently visited our home.
+The conversations were mainly about strengthening democracy.
+In the basement of the house my father operated an amateur radio station, TI2IG, with which he communicated with the region helping revolutionary movements to overthrow dictatorships, such as those of Pérez Jiménez (Venezuela), Batista (Cuba ), Trujillo (Dominican Republic) and Somoza (Nicaragua).